leahxu/EnterpriseFitness/README.md

 5. Close Tizen IDE for Wearable.
 Open Eclipse.

-6. Paste the ActivizeConsumer.wgt file in the assets file under the ActivizeProvider project.
+6. Paste the ActivizeConsumer.wgt file in the assets folder under the ActivizeProvider project.

 7. To install the application, go to Settings, then Application manager on the Android device.
 Click on HelloAccessory (P) to uninstall.